The Lord of the Rings Online: Soundtrack

 The game features a variety of original music, with most regions and instances containing a selection of specific themes, most of which were composed by either acclaimed video game composer Chance Thomas or in-house composers including Stephen Digregorio, Geoff Scott, Brad Spears, Egan Budd, Matt Harwood and Bill Champagne.
 According to Thomas, all references that were made to the music of the peoples of Middle-earth in the books were used to extrapolate as much information as possible about the instruments and styles that each race would have used to create their music.
-This information was then used as the base for creating the score.
-In the first two years of the game Thomas and DiGregorio each contributed roughly half of all music, which was released as soundtrack CD available with the Special Edition of 2007 "Shadows of Angmar" or pre-order of 2008 Mines of Moria expansion, in addition to 61 songs that were made available for free in mp3 format using a download manager released by Turbine.
+This information was then used as the basis for creating the score.
+In the first two years of the game Thomas and DiGregorio each contributed roughly half of all music, which was released as a soundtrack CD available with the Special Edition of 2007's "Shadows of Angmar" or pre-order of 2008's Mines of Moria expansion, in addition to 61 songs that were made available for free in mp3 format using a download manager released by Turbine.
 Their collaboration continued on the Mines of Moria soundtrack, released as a CD with the Collector's Edition of the expansion.